W427697/Discord-/docs/configure/babel.md

 ### Custom config file

-If your project has a `.babelrc` file, we'll use that instead of the default config file.
+If your project has a `.storybook/.babelrc` file, we'll use that instead of the default config file.

-You can also place a `.storybook/.babelrc` file to use a special configuration for Storybook only.

 ### Custom configuration